 For example for the M20 grade of concrete, Where the M stands for mix and 20 means the maximum compressive strength achieves by the concrete 20N/mm2 at 28 days.

 The size of the cube upon which the compressive strength test is done is 150 X 150 X 150 mm.

 2. The Compressive Strength of Concrete

 A quality that varies considerably for the same concrete mix Like a load, the strength of the concrete is also.
-A single representative value, Therefore, known as characteristic strength is used.

 3. Characteristic Strength of Concrete